derrick0436/newsletter-app/README.md

 Credentials for (Member)
 -------------------------------------------
 Note: User that just register will not be ablt to access immediately, unless the admin approved.
-Also, user that has been blocked by admin will be login too.
+Also, user that has been blocked by admin will not be able to login too.

 1. user 1 (that has more post)
 Username: derrick